-During the three months ended March 31, 2020, Simon issued 132,946 shares of common stock to four limited partners of the Operating Partnership in exchange for an equal number of units pursuant to the partnership agreement of the Operating Partnership.
-During the three months ended March 31, 2020, the Operating Partnership redeemed 116,072 units from two limited partners for \$16.1 million.
+During the six months ended June 30, 2020, Simon issued 132,946 shares of common stock to four limited partners of the Operating Partnership in exchange for an equal number of units pursuant to the partnership agreement of the Operating Partnership.
+During the six months ended June 30, 2020, the Operating Partnership redeemed 116,072 units from two limited partners for \$16.1 million.
 These transactions increased Simon's ownership interest in the Operating Partnership.

 On February 13, 2017, Simon's Board of Directors authorized a two-year extension of the previously authorized \$2.0 billion common stock repurchase plan through March 31, 2019.
 On February 11, 2019, Simon's Board of Directors authorized a new common stock repurchase plan.
 Under the new plan, Simon may repurchase up to \$2.0 billion of its common stock during the two-year period ending February 11, 2021 in the open market or in privately negotiated transactions as market conditions warrant.
-During the three months ended March 31, 2020, Simon purchased 1,245,654 shares at an average price of \$122.50 per share.
-During the three months ended March 31, 2019, Simon purchased 46,377 shares at an average price of \$164.49 per share as part of the previous program.
+During the six months ended June 30, 2020, Simon purchased 1,245,654 shares at an average price of \$122.50 per share.
+During the six months ended June 30, 2019, Simon purchased 1,092,957 shares at an average price of \$165.84 per share, of which 46,377 shares at an average price of \$164.49 per share were purchased as part of the previous programs.
 As Simon repurchases shares under these programs, the Operating Partnership repurchases an equal number of units from Simon.

-We paid a common stock dividend of \$2.10 per share in the first quarter of 2020 and \$2.05 per share for the three months ended March 31, 2019.
+We paid a common stock dividend of \$2.10 per share in the first quarter of 2020.
+We paid a common stock dividend of \$2.05 per share for the three months ended June 30, 2019 and \$4.10 per share for the six months ended June 30, 2019.
 The Operating Partnership paid distributions per unit for the same amounts.
+On June 29, 2020, Simon's Board of Directors declared a quarterly cash dividend for the second quarter of 2020 of \$1.30 per share, payable on July 24, 2020 to shareholders of record on July 10, 2020.
+The distribution rate on units is equal to the dividend rate on common stock.